marymafa/marymafa.github.io/_posts/2017-11-29-Record-collection.md

 and my last statement i said If prop is "tracks" and value isn't empty (""), push the value onto the end of the album's existing tracks array.

+Finally is working like i tested all the test and the first test returns ABBA after updated records(5439,"artist","ABBA") and my second test returns "Take a Chance on Me" After updateRecords(5439, "tracks", "Take a Chance on Me") etc.